-Filing a New York Lead Poisoning Claim
+Filing a New York City Lead Poisoning Claim

 Lead poisoning is a public health hazard that primarily impacts the most vulnerable among us: children and infants.
 The discovery of lead's dangerous effects led to a ban on the sale of lead paint in 1978; however, lead poisoning persists to this day, since houses and other structures that were built prior to the lead ban remain.
 A child may suffer exposure to this toxic substance by coming into contact with leaded dust or chipped lead paint and then orally ingesting the substance off of contaminated fingers.
 Too much exposure can lead to devastating physical and mental consequences.